Memento: The Inception Of Nolan

 Nolan’s greatest trick is perhaps guiding audiences through stories that appear complex and weighty, but aren’t as heavily so as they appear.
 This is not to say they aren’t at all, but it is often the construction of these stories – rather than the actual plot premise – that elevates them to a greater level, which is almost entirely the case with MEMENTO.

 MEMENTO arguably still stands as Nolan’s best work, and the simplest representation of his interests as a filmmaker.
 If THE DARK KNIGHT RISES once again takes these elements, and retains a thematic clarity of purpose (with the Nolan Batman’s addition of War On Terror analogies and pretensions of topicality – how successful this has been is open to debate) then it will be a success.
 The Dark Knight trilogy is a set of Christopher Nolan films before they are Batman films.
-The caped crusader gets folk in the door, but the formula established in MEMENTO is what has made them so compelling.
+The caped crusader gets folk in the door, but the formula established in MEMENTO is what has made them stand out.